arageghecik/webflux_jpa_RDBAndNoSql/README.md

 current:Nosql(mongoDB)
 tag:RelationDb checking to RelationDatabase variant

-app gets data from http://localhost:7634/aircraft(you need to run planefinder tag:without_cloud_strategy app or plainfinder_without_cloud_strategy) and save it in its db
+app gets data from http://localhost:7634/aircraft (you need to run planefinder tag:without_cloud_strategy app or plainfinder_without_cloud_strategy) and save it in its db

 In JPA compared with redis repository we added in Aircraft